MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/schema-registry-avro-readme.md

 ## Troubleshooting

 The Avro serializer communicates with the [Schema Registry][schema_registry] service as needed to register or query schemas and those service calls could throw a [RestError][resterror].
-Furthermore, errors of type `AvroError` will be thrown when serialization or deserialization fails.
-The `innerError` property will contain the underlying error that was thrown from the Avro implementation library.
+Furthermore, errors of type `Error` will be thrown when serialization or deserialization fails.
+The `cause` property will contain the underlying error that was thrown from the Avro implementation library.

 ### Logging